Hidnish/Milestone-Project-4-Flame/TESTING.md

     - In Development, environment variables are store in an env.py file.

 - User account
-    - I have used Django all auth has been used to handle securely user's account credentials.
+    - Django all auth has been used to handle securely user's accounts their credentials.

 ### Defensive Programming.